bucketeer-io/openfeature-js-client-sdk/README.md

 | **React Native** | `BucketeerReactNativeProvider` |

 ### Configuration
-Use `defineBKTConfig` to create your config and `defineBKTUser` to create a user and initializing the client using `initializeBKTClient`
+Use `defineBKTConfig` to create your config

 ```typescript
 const config = defineBKTConfig({